stashed/docs/docs/addons/redis/overview/index.md

 # How Stash Backups & Restores Redis Database

-Stash `{{ .version }}` supports backup and restore operation of many databases.
+Stash `{{< param "info.version" >}}` supports backup and restore operation of many databases.
 This guide will give you an overview of how Redis database backup and restore process works in Stash.

 ## Logical Backup